keymanapp/keyman/windows/src/README.md

    Environment variable `HELP_KEYMAN_COM` needs to be set to the root of the local help.keyman.com git repository.

-Note: by default, the version generated will be 10.0.700.0.
+Note: by default, the version number generated may vary from the current release version.
 You will not be able to install it over a later version of Keyman, and will need to uninstall and reinstall.

 ## Installing Keyman

 These steps are only required the first time you install Keyman:
-1. Install release versions of Keyman 10.0 and Keyman Developer 10.0.
+1. Install release versions of Keyman Desktop and Keyman Developer
   * Download the [latest official builds (alpha)](https://keyman.com/beta/) and run the installers.
 2. Install the Keyman test certificates.
 Do the following for each KeymanTestCA cert in **windows/src/buildtools/certificates**: